 We irradiated a kimberlite sample using a 100 MeV electron beam to produce a bremsstrahlung radiation.
-Note that this energy is higher than the MinPET energy, however this experiment gave us a good idea of the different radioisotopes produced during the activation process of the MinPET.
+Note that this energy is higher than the Mineral-PET energy, however this experiment gave a good idea of the different radioisotopes that would be produced during the activation process of Mineral-PET.
 We were able to unambiguously identify the contributors to the dominant gamma lines together with their lifetimes.
-We could not make a conclusive identification for some of the peaks because they were swallowed in noise.
-This is also the reason our lifetime spectra are taken after 10 min.
-We also took into consideration the time taken to get the sample to the detectors and the initial period where the detectors are swamped.
-The use of the lifetime data can be seen here as a revolution in gamma-ray spectroscopy because without these data, many identifications would not have been possible The next step in this analysis will be to identify all the remaining gamma lines, and based on the chemical composition of kimberlite use a software like say FISPACT to inventory all the nuclear reactions that leaded to the production of these radioisotopes.
+A conclusive identification of some of the peaks could not be made because they were absorbed by noise.
+This is also the reason the lifetime spectra are taken after 10 min.
+The time taken to get the sample to the detectors and the initial period where the detectors are swamped were also taken into consideration.
+The use of the lifetime data can be seen here as a revolution in gamma-ray spectroscopy because without these data, many identifications would not have been possible.
+The next step in this analysis will be to identify all the remaining gamma lines, and based on the chemical composition of kimberlite use software like say FISPACT to inventory all the nuclear reactions that lead to the production of these radioisotopes.